ConorFl/b1pro-zmk/MY_README.md

 This will generate a uf2 file in zmk/app/build/zephyr.
 This is the file that will be flashed onto the keyboard.

 ### 4. Flash onto keyboard
 Flash onto keyboard by following instructions in https://www.keychron.com/blogs/archived/how-to-use-the-launcher-web-app-or-manually-flash-firmware-for-your-b-pro-series-keyboard.
 Note: it doesn't matter if the uf2 file has a different name than what's currently on the keyboard.
-Dragging the uf2 onto the keyboard will still cause the keyboard to reboot with the new software (then complain about ejecting).
+Dragging the uf2 onto the keyboard will still cause the keyboard to reboot with the new firmware (it will complain about ejecting, that's not a problem).

 ### 5. Verify
 Verify changes with [Keychron Launcher](https://launcher.keychron.com).